 Bio

 Ashwin Nayak M.D., M.S. is a Clinical Assistant Professor at the Stanford School of Medicine.
 He completed his M.D. at the University of Illinois at Chicago College of Medicine and Internal Medicine residency at Stanford.
 He completed his master's degree in Clinical Informatics Management at Stanford University and is board-certified in Clinical Informatics.
-He has a background in machine learning and app development, and has research interests in large language models, conversational AI and digital therapeutics.
-He currently practices as an academic hospitalist at Stanford.
+In addition to his role as a clinician, he is a software engineer with a background in machine learning and digital health.
+His research on large language models, conversational AI, and machine learning has been published in leading academic journals including JAMA Internal Medicine and Nature Digital Medicine.

 Clinical Focus